 If the studio is sold out, your next best option is to buy a transportation and ticket bundle through a tour company.
 Or, this is a good option for people who would like fully-organized transportation.

-Truth be told, I was nervous about doing this but found myself scrambling for tickets several months in advance when we’d finally nailed down our London itinerary.
+Truth be told, I was nervous about going this route.
+But, I found myself scrambling for tickets several months in advance when we’d finally nailed down our London itinerary.
+So, I didn’t have a choice.

 - The line to enter the studio itself had grown to almost 30 minutes on top of that.